Islamic festival of Ramadan?

 Ramzan is also called Ramadan interchangeably.
 It is one of the hottest months in the Islamic calendar.
 The exact days of beginning and the end of Ramadan are based upon lunar cycle.
 The ninth month is known to be the month of scorching heat according to the Arabic calendar.
 It is the hottest time of the year in every part of the world.
 Therefore, it goes without saying that the pious festival is celebrated in the hottest month of the year through rigorous fasting.
 The followers are restricted from consuming even a drop of water or food right from the Dawn to dusk.

 What is special about Ramadan?

 Unbelievably, the month of fasting has enormous positivity in it.
-Fasting is amongst the five pillars of Islam.
+Fasting is among the five pillars of Islam.
 It is indeed a mandatory act that accounts for one to be a true Muslim.
-The remaining four pillars remain pilgrimage to Mecca, prayers, charity and faith in Almighty.
+The remaining four pillars remain pilgrimage to Mecca, prayers, charity, and faith in the Almighty.

 Why do Muslims need to fast in Ramadan?

 The main purpose of fasting during the month of Ramadan is to devote our mind in prayers to the almighty.
 Also, we express gratitude to the one who gave us survival.
 The act of fasting gives a lot of pain and agony to the human body.
 It is a way to ask for forgiveness for all the sins committed.
 Also, it helps the needy ones in one way.

 The religion texts clearly state that Quran Sharif was revealed during the month of Ramzan.
 The holy book guides mankind and allows one to know the difference between right and wrong.